 While Cargill, the food ingredient giant, may not be at the top of your list for sources of information on food purchases, I have to agree with this statement they made to Food Navigator, “Well informed consumers are better equipped to make food purchase decisions that are best for themselves and their families.”

 That means we need to hit the books (so to speak).
 Read labels.
 Do your own research.
 Look for sound, science-backed data with validated studies.
-Don’t take my word or your mom, your sister, or your best friend from high school’s word for it.
-Know why you are buying organic, and the practices the farm you are buying from uses to be organic.
+Don’t take my word, or your mom, your sister, or your best friend from high school’s word for it.
+Know why you choose to buy organic, and the practices the farm you are buying from uses to be organic.
 Research GMOs and develop your own opinions.